 Understanding LinkedIn’s limits is crucial for anyone who wants to use the platform effectively.
 By being aware of these limitations and following LinkedIn’s guidelines, you can avoid penalties and maximize your reach.

-To automate your outreach campaigns and increase your action limits, sign up for We-Connect today.
+To automate LinkedIn outreach campaigns and increase your action limits, sign up for We-Connect today.
 Our platform provides powerful tools to help you connect with more people and achieve your goals on LinkedIn.